 Follow the above steps and tailor them as they make sense to your child’s age.
 Also, pay close attention to the above “extra tips”.
 They can really go a long way with older children.
 Here are a few strategies for the older tots:

 1. Systematically remove all bottles until you are down to one.
-As, I mentioned before, begin with the middle of the day bottle first.
-Use distraction when they ask for their bottle during the day, give them a “special drink”, and/or give them a favorite blanket/stuffed animal for comfort.
+As I mentioned before, begin with the middle of the day bottle first.
+Use distraction when they ask for their bottle during the day, give them a “special drink” and/or give them a favorite blanket/stuffed animal for comfort.
 If they don’t have one, begin to encourage it, so they have something else besides the bottle for comfort.
-Try to keep them on a feeding schedule so you know that they have eaten enough.
-See Basic Strategies to Improve Eating for more on this, the schedule is really important!
+Try to keep them on a feeding schedule so you know that they have eaten enough, the schedule is really important!

 2. Go cold turkey.
 Of course, I would still encourage you to remove all but one bottle before doing this, so it isn’t too much of a shock.
 Also, start to talk about it a few days ahead of time, don’t make it a surprise.
 This isn’t for everyone, but it is a valid option.